-No. The unreinforced concrete pavement laid on the Oxley Highway to Kempsey project has joints cut in it and there is an ongoing small movement at each joint.
+The unreinforced concrete pavement laid on the northern seven kilometres of the project has joints cut in it and there is an ongoing small movement at each joint.
 If we placed a low noise asphalt wearing surface over this type of concrete pavement it would crack at each joint in the concrete pavement.
-The cracks in the asphalt would then deteriorate under highway traffic conditions, rendering it ineffective as a low noise pavement.
+The cracks in the asphalt would then deteriorate under highway traffic conditions and it would be ineffective as a low noise pavement.